montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 To build a truly interactive 3D experience, an application needs to be able to respond when users interact with an element in a scene.
 To trap an event, you can attach an event listener to a node and then implement a corresponding handler method.

-Adding an event listener to handle, for example, clicks on a 3D node is just as easy as handling an event for a MontageJS button control.
+Adding an event listener to handle, for example, clicks on a 3D node is just as easy as handling an event for a Mod button control.
 The following code causes the application to display an alert whenever a user clicks the door of the shack in the Beach Planet demo.

 ```json
 ...